RodrigoLeite/process-orchestration/replit.md

 **Core Data Models:**

--   `demands`: Main entity for requests, including metadata, workflows, and SLA.
+-   `demands`: Main entity for requests.
--   `workflows`: Workflow definitions with UNIQUE workflowHash for intelligent deduplication (workflow-per-demand architecture)
+-   `workflows`: Workflow definitions with `workflowHash` for deduplication.
--   `workflow_stages`: Stages within each workflow with ordering
+-   `workflow_stages`: Stages within each workflow.
 -   `workgraph_nodes` / `workgraph_edges`: Represent graph-based workflow execution paths.
 -   `agents` / `agent_logs`: AI agent registry and execution history.
 -   `webhooks` / `webhook_events`: External integration event system.
 -   `demand_history`: Audit trail for demand state changes.
--   `langflow_agents`: Stores LangFlow agent definitions, compiled code, and versioning.
+-   `langflow_agents`: Stores LangFlow agent definitions.
--   `system_events`: Records all agent executions with metadata for internal observability.
+-   `system_events`: Records all agent executions for internal observability.
--   `stage_bottlenecks` / `stage_insights`: Bottleneck and insight analysis linked to specific workflow stages.
+-   `stage_bottlenecks` / `stage_insights`: Bottleneck and insight analysis.

-## Workflow Architecture - REFACTORED (Nov 23, 2025)
+## Workflow Architecture

-**IMPORTANT: Migrated from area-based workflows to demand-based workflows with intelligent deduplication**

-### Key Changes:
-1. **Workflow-Per-Demand Pattern**: Each demand generates its own workflow steps via AI, no longer fixed per-area
-2. **Intelligent Area-Aware Deduplication**: Uses SHA-256 hash of workflow steps + area to automatically reuse identical workflows across multiple demands IN THE SAME AREA
-3. **Hash Function**: `generateWorkflowHash(steps, area)` canonicalizes and hashes workflow step JSON + area for comparison
-4. **Deduplication Service**: `getOrCreateWorkflow(etapas, workflowName, area)` handles the lookup and creation with automatic step normalization, now area-aware
-5. **Workflow Naming**: Each workflow gets a user-friendly name generated by the AI agent (e.g., "TI - Implementação de Sistema de Autenticação OAuth2", "Vendas - Fechamento de Venda")
-6. **Smart Hash Normalization**: Hash includes AREA and ignores volatile fields (descriptions, assignees, durations) and maps stage names to standard patterns for robust deduplication

-### Workflow Generation Flow:
-1. Demand is created and routed to orchestration
-2. LangGraph executes WorkflowBuilder agent which generates AI-customized steps SPECIFIC TO THE AREA (TI, Vendas, RH, etc.)
-3. Steps are normalized to standard format via `convertEtapasToSteps()`
-4. Hash is generated from normalized steps + area with smart mapping of stage names to standard patterns
-5. System checks if workflow with this hash already exists via `getWorkflowByHash()`
-6. If exists → reuse (no new workflow created); If not → create new workflow with stages
-7. Demand is linked to the found/created workflow
-8. WorkflowBuilder agent also generates a human-readable name for the workflow

-### Area-Specific Stage Names (Nov 23, 2025 Update):
-The WorkflowBuilder agent now tailors stage names to each area and DEMAND TYPE.

-### Demand-Type Customization (Nov 23, 2025 - CRITICAL FIX):
-**Problem Fixed**: WorkflowBuilder was generating identical workflow structures for all demands in the same area, causing "Cancelar acesso de funcionário" to reuse "Implementação OAuth2" workflow.

-**Solution Implemented**:
-1. **Flexible Prompt**: Changed from rigid 6-stage template to flexible guidelines encouraging variation
-2. **Type-Based Structure**: Agent now generates completely different structures based on demand type:
-   - **Security/Access Tasks**: Auditoria → Desativação → Revogação de Acessos → Confirmação (4 stages)
-   - **Development Tasks**: Planejamento → Implementação → Testes → Deployment (4 stages)
-   - **Other Types**: Adapt number and type of stages to actual work needed
-3. **Temperature**: Kept at 0.5 for balanced variation between consistency and diversity
-4. **Result**: Identical demands reuse workflows; different demands create new ones (true workflow-per-demand)

-### Example Workflows Now Generated:
-**For "Cancelar acesso do funcionário" (Security):**
-- 4 stages focused on access control and audit
-- Hash: 452378423d3f32bda2ba75ca26ff978484b157cb5fd31be863feb7c12710cc47

-**For "Implementar integração Stripe" (Development):**
-- 4 stages focused on development lifecycle
-- Hash: 41b935446cc9af21a3784543a7c31e7dba1c9fc43877623f498dd93cbcaa6ab2

-Same area (TI), but completely different structures based on actual work type.

-### Area-Specific Stage Names by Demand Type:

-**TI/TECH**: Planejamento e Análise → Revisão e Aprovação → Implementação → Testes e Validação → Deployment e Implementação em Produção → Monitoramento e Ajustes

-**VENDAS/SALES**: Confirmar Dados do Cliente → Análise de Viabilidade → Gerar Contrato → Revisão e Aprovação → Fechamento da Venda → Onboarding do Cliente

-**RH/HR**: Recebimento de Solicitação → Análise e Triagem → Processamento → Aprovação → Implementação → Acompanhamento

-**FINANCEIRO/FINANCE**: Recebimento de Solicitação → Análise Financeira → Aprovação → Processamento → Auditoria → Finalização

-**OPERACOES/OPERATIONS**: Planejamento → Análise de Recursos → Execução → Monitoramento → Ajustes → Encerramento

-**JURIDICO/LEGAL**: Recebimento de Demanda → Análise Jurídica → Parecer Legal → Aprovação → Implementação → Revisão

-### Deduplication Details:
-- **Temperature**: 0.2 for consistent agent outputs
-- **Area Parameter**: Now included in hash generation to prevent cross-area deduplication
-- **Hash Resilience**: Hash normalization intelligently ignores variable fields and uses area-specific stage names
-- **Result**: Identical demands within the SAME AREA now correctly share the same workflow.
-Different areas generate completely different workflows with appropriate stage names
+The system uses a **Workflow-Per-Demand Pattern**, where each demand generates its own AI-customized workflow steps.
+It implements **Intelligent Area-Aware Deduplication** using a SHA-256 hash of normalized workflow steps and the associated area to reuse identical workflows.
+The WorkflowBuilder agent tailors stage names and structures based on the demand type (e.g., Security/Access, Development) and area, ensuring flexibility and avoiding fixed templates.

 ## Authentication & Authorization

-Currently, no authentication is implemented, with direct database access.
-The system is designed for internal enterprise use behind a VPN/firewall.
+No authentication is currently implemented; the system is designed for internal enterprise use behind a VPN/firewall.

 ## Internal Observability System

-An admin-only internal monitoring system tracks agent execution and system events without exposing LangSmith details.
-It includes a `system_events` table, admin middleware for access control, an API endpoint to fetch events, and a dashboard for real-time visualization and filtering.
+An admin-only internal monitoring system tracks agent execution and system events via a `system_events` table, API endpoint, and dashboard for visualization and filtering.

+## LangSmith RunTree Instrumentation

+LangSmith integration uses `RunTree` for local UUID generation and proper state management, ensuring agent runs appear with correct IDs and completion statuses.

 ## Critical Bottleneck Alerts & Auto-Escalation System

-This system provides live monitoring of critical bottlenecks with a dedicated dashboard for tracking alert status and severity.
-It integrates with notification stubs and an auto-escalation engine that triggers tiered responses based on bottleneck severity scores.
+This system provides live monitoring of critical bottlenecks with a dedicated dashboard, integrating with notification stubs and an auto-escalation engine based on severity scores.

-## Visual AI Agent Editor (New - Nov 23, 2025)
+## Visual AI Agent Editor

-A **LangFlow-inspired visual editor** for designing and managing AI agents without code.
-Fully integrated into the UI at `/app/agents-studio`.
+A LangFlow-inspired visual editor, integrated into the UI at `/app/agents-studio`, allows designing and managing AI agents without code.
+It features a drag-and-drop canvas with PromptNode, LogicNode, and OutputNode types, execution with real-time tracing, and file-based persistence for agent definitions.

-**Features:**
-- **Visual Canvas**: Drag-and-drop interface with ReactFlow for composing agent logic
-- **Node Types**:
-  - **PromptNode**: Configure LLM calls with system prompts, temperature, and token limits
-  - **LogicNode**: Implement conditional logic, filtering, validation, and routing between nodes
-  - **OutputNode**: Define structured output schemas for agent results
-- **Execution & Testing**: Execute agents directly from the editor with real-time tracing
-- **Persistence**: Auto-saves agent definitions to JSON files in `server/data/agents/`
-- **State Management**: Zustand store for canvas state, node properties, and execution history
-- **Sample Agents**: Pre-built templates for workflow generation, normalization, and monitoring

-**API Endpoints:**
-- `GET /api/agents/load?agentId={agentId}` - Load agent graph definition
-- `POST /api/agents/save` - Save agent graph (body: `{agentId, graph}`)
-- `POST /api/agents/execute` - Execute agent with test input (body: `{agentId, graph}`)

-**File Structure:**
-- Frontend: `client/src/components/AgentsStudio/` (Canvas, NodeEditor, ExecutionPanel)
-- Backend: `server/lib/agentsStorage.ts` (file-based persistence)
-- Sample Agents: `server/data/agents/*.json` (workflow-generator, workflow-normalizer, workflow-monitor)

-# API Endpoints (Updated)

-## Workflow Endpoints

-- **GET /api/workflows** - List all workflows (demand-based)
-- **GET /api/workflows/:id** - Get specific workflow with steps
-- **GET /api/workflows/:id/stages** - Get all stages for a workflow
-- **GET /api/workflows/:id/demands** - Get all demands using this workflow

-## Demand Endpoints

-- **GET /api/demands** - List all demands
-- **GET /api/demands/:id** - Get demand with included workflow steps
-- **POST /api/demands** - Create new demand (triggers orchestration with workflow deduplication)
-- **PATCH /api/demands/:id** - Update demand status
-- **PATCH /api/demands/:id/stage** - Move demand to different stage

-## Orchestration Endpoint

-- **POST /api/ai/orchestrate** - Execute full orchestration pipeline with deduplication

-## Visual Agent Editor Endpoints (New)

-- **GET /api/agents/load** - Load agent graph definition by agentId
-- **POST /api/agents/save** - Save/update agent graph definition
-- **POST /api/agents/execute** - Execute agent graph with input

 # External Dependencies

 ## AI & Language Models

--   **OpenAI API**: Utilizes GPT-4 for demand parsing, classification, workflow generation, and insights.
+-   **OpenAI API**: Utilizes GPT-4 for demand processing, classification, workflow generation, and insights.
--   **LangSmith**: Provides observability and tracing for AI agent execution, including debugging, performance tracking, and audit trails.
+-   **LangSmith**: Provides observability and tracing for AI agent execution.

 ## Database